Work-Study Opportunity: Teaching West Michigan Histories Research Assistant

-The Kutsche Office of Local History is hiring a part-time Teaching West Michigan Histories Research Assistant for the 2021-2022 academic year.
+The Kutsche Office of Local History is hiring an additional part-time Teaching West Michigan Histories Research Assistant to contribute to an ongoing project.

 The Research Assistant will help make the local history of under-represented populations in West Michigan more accessible to K-12 educators.
 This position requires interest or skills related to: